jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 To be able to understand how a Container image is built for an Executor, you need an understanding of [Docker](https://docs.docker.com/) generally, of how to write a [Dockerfile](https://docs.docker.com/engine/reference/builder/), and of how to build a Docker image.

-In addition, to reproduce the example below it is required to have `docker` installed locally.
+In addition, to reproduce the example below it is required to have Docker installed locally.

 ## Installing Jina in the Docker image